-In 2014 Russia adopted Federal Law No. 206-FZ on Plant Quarantine and amended the List of Quarantine Pests (please see GAIN reports RS1501 New Russian List of Quarantine Pests and RS1451 Russian New Federal Law on Plant Quarantine).
-In accordance with the FL No. 206-FZ on Plant Quarantine, each batch of imported regulated products with high as well as with low phytosanitary risk is subject to quarantine and phytosanitary control at the border.
+Additionally, the following Russian laws and regulations continue to apply to the extent they do not contradict the unified EAEU phytosanitary requirements.
+According to Russia's Federal Law No. 206-FZ on Plant Quarantine of 2014 (please see GAIN report RS1451 Russian New Federal Law on Plant Quarantine), each batch of imported regulated products with high as well as with low phytosanitary risk is subject to quarantine and phytosanitary control at the border.
 The law also prohibits imports of regulated products into the RF for seeding or planting from foreign countries where the distribution of quarantine organisms typical for such regulated products has been found, except when the sites of growing and shipping of such regulated products are controlled and surveyed by the Russian federal quarantine authorities (Para 8 of Article 22 of the FL on Plant Quarantine).
-The FL 206-FZ authorized the Ministry of Agriculture and Rosselkhoznadzor to provide public access in Internet to all relevant information on quarantine and phytosanitary and quarantine status of the Russian Federation and quarantine measures taken by Rosselkhoznadzor, however, the relevant provisions will come into force only on January 1, 2018.
+The FL 206-FZ authorized the Ministry of Agriculture and Rosselkhoznadzor to provide public access in Internet to all relevant information on quarantine and phytosanitary and quarantine status of the Russian Federation and quarantine measures taken by Rosselkhoznadzor.

-In the absence of publicly available information on quarantine phytosanitary requirements of the Russian Federation, industry analysts assume that the Order of the Ministry of Agriculture No. 456 of December 29, 2010 with the Russian phytosanitary requirements for imported regulated products is still in force.
+The Order of the Ministry of Agriculture No. 456 of December 29, 2010 (as amended), approved the Russian phytosanitary requirements for imported regulated products.
 These Russian phytosanitary requirements are grouped by countries and by pests.
 For all countries Russia does not allow imports of grain and grain products infested with seeds of Striga spp., which is considered by the Russian Ministry of Agriculture as an extreme risk for Russia and plant products infested with this weed are subject to disinfection or shall be destroyed.
 GAIN report RS1102 Russia Updates Quarantine Regulations of Imported Products provides detailed information on Order No. 456 and the list of quarantine objects that shall be controlled in products imported from the United States.